tailor-cms/author/docs/dev/publishing/introduction.md

 };
 ```

-When a repository is created and assigned an ID (for example, ID 1),
+When a Repository is created and assigned an id (for example, id 1),
 and it includes activities such as Page 1, Page 2, and Page 3, each containing
-a single Section container (with IDs 4, 5, 6 respectively), the publication of
+a single Section container (with ids 4, 5, 6 respectively), the publication of
 the entire repository results in the following structure:

 - `repository/index.json`: Contains general information about the repository,
-  such as its ID, name, description, and the date it was last published.
+  such as its id, name, description, and the date it was last published.
+- `repository/1` directory contains:
-- `repository/1/index.json`: Includes general information about the repository,
+  - `index.json` Repository root file which contains information about the
-  details of all the Pages, and some additional data.
+  repository including the list with all of the Pages
+  (without Section content).
-- `repository/1`: This folder contains all the published Section
+  - Contains all the published Section containers:
-  containers: `4.container.json`, `5.container.json`, `6.container.json`.
+  `4.container.json`, `5.container.json`, `6.container.json`.

 ### Nested Structure

 In contrast, the nested structure (which is now deprecated) organizes content
 differently.
 Each structural activity, such as Page 1, Page 2, and Page 3
-(assigned IDs 1, 2, 3 respectively), would have its content container stored
+(assigned ids 1, 2, 3 respectively), would have its content container stored
-within a specific `<activity_id>` folder inside the `<content_repository_id>`
+within a specific `[activity_id]` folder inside the `[content_repository_id]`
 folder.
 This means the containers would be located at:
 - `repository/1/1/4.container.json` for Page 1,
 - `repository/1/2/5.container.json` for Page 2,